dutes/ci_portfolio_three/README.md

 #### Content Requirements
 * Game Instructions: Provide a brief overview of the game rules and how to play.
-* Feedback Messages: Display messages for the outcomes of game actions as well as invalid inputs through out the game.
+* Feedback Messages: Display messages for the outcomes of game actions as well as invalid inputs throughout the game.
 * High Scores Display: Keep track of and display on request the top three scores.
 Prompt the user to add their initials to the record

 ### The Structure Plane
 #### Interaction Design
 * Main Menu: offers options to start new game, view high scores, exit.
 * Game loop: Guide the users through the game round from placing bets to playing their hand, concluding the round and updating the players chip balance.
-* User Input: Prompt the user for inputs and continously validate the users inputs.
+* User Input: Prompt the user for inputs and continuously validate the users inputs.
 * Feedback and Instructions: Provide real-time feedback and instructions based on the user's actions in game.

 #### Information Architecture
-* Main Menu: A central hub for accessing the program elements.
+* Main Menu: A central hub for accessing the program's elements.
 * Game Screen: Display game-related information such as the player's and dealer's hands, chip counts and betting options.
 * High Scores Screen: Show the top scores and provide an option to return to the main menu.